 I want to extend my sincerest thanks to Johnny Gore of the New York Public Library of the Performing Arts, and Shola Lynch and Traci Mark of the amazing Moving Image and Recorded Sound Division at the Schomburg Center for Research in Black Culture for their invaluable help and heartening hospitality in helping me view many of the harder-to-find titles.
 This series would have been impossible to complete without their generous assistance.

-What follows is a collection of more than 50 essential, underrated, and flat-out extraordinary films helmed by Black women directors with links and information on where to watch the majority of them.
+What follows is a collection of 60 essential, underrated, and flat-out extraordinary films helmed by Black women directors with links and information on where to watch the majority of them.
 This is not so much a canon as a starting point, a contemporaneous look-back and look-forward.
 I hope it will encourage you to keep viewing and keep digging into a prodigious history of which this guide has only scraped the surface:

 Alma's Rainbow (Ayoka Chenzira, 1994): A fractious matriarchy of fiercely independent Brooklynites—including a buttoned-up beautician, her bohemian sister, and her starry-eyed daughter—takes precedence in this comedy where each interaction crackles and every character shines.